YARC-Official/YARG/README.md

 13. Finally, click on "QUICK PLAY".
 YARG will cache all of the files into a `yarg_cache.json` file in the folder you chose.
 Doing this may take a while depending on the amount of songs you have.
 If you ever add more songs, **be sure** to go to "SETTINGS" and then click on "Refresh Cache".
 This will add the new songs into "QUICK PLAY".
 14. Have fun!

+# 🔨 Building

+1. Clone repository.
+2. Open it in Unity version `2021.3.21f1` (LTS)
+3. Load in **without** entering safe mode.
+4. Click on `NuGet` on the menu bar.
+5. Click on `Restore Packages`.

+# ✍️ Contributing

+If you want to contribute, please feel free!
+Please read [this](../master/CONTRIBUTING.md) first.

 # 🛡️ License

 YARG is licensed under the MIT License - see the [`LICENSE`](../master/LICENSE) file for details.